Skip to Content

 Jump, jump, jump, jump, jump

-If you sing this in a group, let each child take a turn saying a verse with a new animal.
+In group settings, let each child take a turn adding a verse with a new animal.
 It’ll make a good listening activity.

 Hickory dickory dock.
 The mouse went up the clock.